 As educators, that last question may be the most important one for us to answer.
 Without question, we have goals for our lives.
 But so much of the work we do every day is tied to helping other people, our students, accomplish their goals.
-Sometimes, our work is helping students determine their goals.
+Sometimes, our work helps students determine their goals.

 Sometimes our work is helping students believe that their goals are possible; that they’re not crazy for being different and wanting something others may tell them is “stupid,” “not acceptable,” or “bad.”

 We are purveyors in providing spaces for dreamers to make their dreams come true.

 We must diligently provide these students with the support and resources they need to make their dreams a reality.
 We must create learning environments that foster creativity and exploration.
 We should inspire our students to take risks and challenge themselves to think outside the box.
 Additionally, we must equip them with the necessary skills and knowledge to help them progress steadily toward their goals.

 As educators, it is our responsibility to be a source of guidance and understanding for our students, no matter how big or small their dreams may be.
 We must recognize the power of our influence and use it to encourage and empower our students to reach their full potential.

 But for us to do all of that, we must take care of ourselves.
 We have to refill our cups, and we must ensure that we are working toward our own goals.
 Modeling success is key for our students.
 I can think of no greater tool to keep our minds sharp, our spirits full, and our eyes focused on the horizon of our dreams than reading great books.